nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 * Computer with monitor (for example, a [C.H.I.P.](http://www.getchip.com/)!)
 * terminal emulation software for Windows such as [PuTTY](http://www.chipkin.com/using-putty-for-serial-com-connections-hyperterminal-replacement/) (OS X and Linux have one built-in)

-**Download USB-UART Cable Drivers**
+#### Install USB-UART Cable Drivers

-A UART to USB-serial connection between C.H.I.P.
-Pro and your computer offers the most comprehensive look at what's happening in C.H.I.P.
-Pro as it boots, since you can get all message output from the moment it starts booting.
-You'll need a USB-UART cable and the appropriate drivers for your computer's OS.
+Not only will you need a USB-UART cable but you will need the appropriate drivers that go with the cable installed.
+Download and install the appropriate driver based on your computer's operating system.

-For example, [this](https://www.amazon.com/JBtek-WINDOWS-Supported-Raspberry-Programming/dp/B00QT7LQ88/ref=sr_1_6?srs=9123049011&ie=UTF8&qid=1488833574&sr=8-6) cable uses the Prolific hardware, with drivers [available on their site](http://www.prolific.com.tw/US/ShowProduct.aspx?pcid=41&showlevel=0041-0041).
-Another popular chipset for these cables is FTDI.
+For example, [this](https://www.amazon.com/JBtek-WINDOWS-Supported-Raspberry-Programming/dp/B00QT7LQ88/ref=sr_1_6?srs=9123049011&ie=UTF8&qid=1488833574&sr=8-6) cable uses the Prolific hardware.
+The drivers are [available on their site](http://www.prolific.com.tw/US/ShowProduct.aspx?pcid=41&showlevel=0041-0041).
+If you are on Windows the driver can be installed after connecting C.H.I.P.
+Pro to your computer and navigating to Device Manager, finding **Ports (COM & LPT)** and double-clicking on the unrecognized USB-serial port.
+From the window that pops up you will be able to tell the computer to go find the device's driver online and install it.

-**Solder Headers to C.H.I.P.
-Pro**
+#### Solder Headers to C.H.I.P.
+Pro

-To connect the cable to C.H.I.P.
+To connect the USB-UART cable to C.H.I.P.
 Pro you will need to solder headers onto the board for a reliable connection.

 PHOTOS OF SOLDERED

-Usually, these are the connections made between the cable wires and the C.H.I.P.
-Pro, but make sure to check the  manufacturer's product description for the correct pinouts.
+Usually, the below connections are made between the cable wires and the C.H.I.P.
+Pro, but make sure to check the manufacturer's product description for the correct mapping.

 * black -  GND
 * green - RX